-If you fast-forward to 2022, we suddenly had 9,000 images on this website.
+One day we looked, and we suddenly had 9,000 images on this website.
 Our blog used about 275 GB worth of bandwidth every month.
 For reference, the bandwidth includes CDN traffic and requests.

 For WordPress bloggers, the solution might be a little easier to integrate, as you already have a hosting plan with bandwidth and CDN options available.

-Establish requirements
+Establish your requirements

+This is the first step for you.
 Because this blog’s requirements grew as the site grew (in terms of traffic and posts), I maybe would have done things differently from the start.

 For me, my requirements are to be able to transform image sizes on the fly and serve images with next-gen image formats.
 I need to be able to crop images as well.